 Paddle Plant, White Lady, Bird's Brandy, Flapjacks, Yellow Flapjacks, Ice Sculpture Kalanchoe

 Kalanchoe thyrsiflora is a succulent plant often confused with Kalanchoe luciae.
 It forms a basal rosette of large, rounded, fleshy, stalkless leaves.
-The are grayish-green with margins often tinged red and covered with a white powdery bloom.
+They are grayish-green with margins often tinged red and covered with a white powdery bloom.
 The inflorescence is erect, up to 5 feet (1.5 m) tall and with densely clustered, thyrse-like panicles.
-The fragrant flowers are cylindrical, brilliant yellow and appear from mid summer to mid winter.
-The plant commonly distributed under name K. thyrsiflora is in fact the related K. luciae.
+The fragrant flowers are cylindrical, brilliant yellow and appear from mid-summer to mid-winter.
+The plant commonly distributed under name K. thyrsiflora is, in fact, the related K. luciae.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Strong southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalachoes.